Harald Bjarne Slettebø

-Harald Bjarne Slettebø (1 April 1922 – 27 May 2018) was a Norwegian school worker and politician (Fremskrittspartiet).
+Harald Bjarne Slettebø (1 April 1922 – 27 May 2018) was a Norwegian politician of the Progress Party.

-Slettebø received his cand.real. from the University of Oslo in 1946.
+Slettebø received a degree from the University of Oslo in 1946.
 He worked as a teacher in Stavanger and Haugesund, and in 1959 he became rector of Stord gymnas, a position he held until 1989.

-In 1973, Slettebø was elected to the Stortinget for Anders Langes Parti in Hordaland.
+In 1973, Slettebø was elected to the Stortinget for the Progress Party in Hordaland.
 He sat for one term, and was a member of the Justice committee.
 In 1976–77, he was also parliamentary leader, after the party changed its name to Fremskrittspartiet.

-He later sat on Stord city council from 1979 to 1983 and on Hordaland county council and fylkesutvalg from 1983 to 1987.
+He later sat on the municipal council of Stord Municipality from 1979 to 1983 and on Hordaland county council from 1983 to 1987.